a-laughlin/a-laughlin.github.io/_posts/2011-12-05-visualizing-chicago-map-data.md

 tags: [datavis]
 ---

+# Visualizing Chicago Theft Data - An Experiment

 "What story do I want to tell?"

 That question lies at the heart of every visualization.
 After two things were stolen in my first two weeks in Cambridge, I got curious about thefts trends.

 [Questions help](http://flowingdata.com/2010/04/29/visualizing-data-ask-a-question-first/) me clarify stories.
 In this case there are two:
  - How does total theft in some areas compare to total theft in others?
  - How does each area's theft trend over time compare with others around it?

 My initial intent was to map the two questions using Cambridge and/or Boston metro area data.
 The closest I found was a reference from the [Cambridge data links](http://www2.cambridgema.gov/cdd/data/datalinks.html) page to some pre-made [2005 maps](http://www.caliper.com/Maptitude/MassStats/Map.aspx).
 Mapping the questions sounded fun despite Cambridge data availability issues (apparently a <a href="http://bostonography.com/2011/autumn-streets/" class="ext-right" target="_blank">shared problem</a>), so I went ahead using data from <a href="https://data.cityofchicago.org/">Chicago's awesome city data portal</a>
 The resulting map is on the right.
 (2017 Migration edit: In the interest of preserving a visual despite changing APIs, the map is now a static image instead of the actual code).

 <div style="width:50%; float:right; clear:none;">